Fran Bradford is a senior vice president on McGuireWoods Consulting’s Virginia government relations team and national education practice.

 Prior to joining the firm, Fran most recently served in the education secretariat for Gov. Ralph Northam’s 2018 – 2022 administration, first as deputy secretary and then as secretary of education.
 During this time, she helped shape and implement education policy from pre-kindergarten through higher education, providing support and direction to the state’s public colleges and universities, State Council of Higher Education of Virginia (SCHEV), the Virginia Community College System, the Department of Education, as well as state museums, arts and historical organizations, and higher education centers.

 Before her appointment to the governor’s cabinet, Fran spent 15 years with William & Mary, where she served first as director and then as the associate vice president for government relations and was responsible for all areas of the university’s state and federal government relations.
-She also previously served in several capacities, including acting director of communications and government relations, at SCHEV, the commonwealth’s higher education coordinating agency.
+She also previously served in several capacities in the areas of communications and government relations during her 13 years at SCHEV, the commonwealth’s higher education coordinating agency.

-Fran serves on the executive board of the Virginia Network, an organization that promotes women's leadership in higher education, and the Education Commission for the States.
-She also serves on the board of the Science Museum of Virginia, and the Richmond Public Library Foundation.
+Fran is an adjunct faculty member at Virginia Commonwealth University and a regular guest lecturer in higher education graduate programs and leadership programs.
+She serves on the executive board of the Virginia Network, an organization that promotes women's leadership in higher education, and the Education Commission for the States.
+She also serves on the board of the Science Museum of Virginia, the Richmond Public Library Foundation, and Virginia 21.
 She previously served as the chair of the taskforce for the National Higher Education Government Relations Conference.
-She is a regular guest lecturer in higher education graduate programs and leadership programs.